 Let's proceed to the technical problems that API developers face.
-We begin with the last one described in the introductory chapter: the distributed nature of modern software that necessitates the problem of synchronizing shared states.
+We begin with the last one described in the introductory chapter: the necessity to synchronize states.
 Let us imagine that a user creates a request to order coffee through our API.
 While this request travels from the client to the coffee house and back, many things might happen.
 Consider the following chain of events:

-- 1. The client sends the order creation request - 2.
+- I. The client sends the order creation request - 2.
 Because of network issues, the request propagates to the server very slowly, and the client gets a timeout - Therefore, the client does not know whether the query was served or not. - 3.
 The client requests the current state of the system and gets an empty response as the initial request still hasn't reached the server: